Noetherian approximation of algebraic spaces and stacks

 \end{section}

-\begin{section}{Stack conventions} We follow the conventions in~\cite{laumon} except that we do not require that the diagonal of an algebraic stack is separated.
-We only require that an algebraic stack is \emph{quasi-separated}, i.e., that the diagonal is quasi-compact and quasi-separated.
-Nevertheless, we will often point out when this assumption is crucial by writing ``quasi-separated algebraic stack''.
-If $Y$ is a quasi-compact (and quasi-separated) algebraic stack, then $X\to Y$ is quasi-compact if and only if $X$ is so.
+\begin{section}{Stack conventions} We follow the conventions in~\cite{laumon} except that we follow~\cite[\spref{026O}]{stacks-project} and do not require that the diagonal of an algebraic stack is quasi-compact and separated.
+One reason for this is that stacks with non-separated diagonals naturally appears in the context of~\cite{rydh_etale-devissage}.
+On the other hand, very little is lost by assuming that all algebraic stacks are \emph{quasi-separated}, i.e., that the diagonal is quasi-compact and quasi-separated, and most results require this hypothesis.
+If $Y$ is a quasi-compact and quasi-separated algebraic stack, then $X\to Y$ is quasi-compact if and only if $X$ is so.
 In particular, an open substack $U\subseteq Y$ is quasi-compact if and only if the morphism $U\to Y$ is quasi-compact.

 \begin{xpar} A \emph{presentation} of a stack $X$ is an algebraic space $X'$ and a faithfully flat morphism $X'\to X$ locally of finite presentation.
 A morphism $\map{f}{X}{Y}$ of stacks is \emph{representable} (resp.\ \emph{strongly representable}) if $X\times_Y Y'$ is an algebraic space (resp.\ a scheme) for every scheme $Y'$ and morphism $Y'\to Y$.
 Note that the property of being representable is fppf-local on the target.
 Indeed, a morphism is representable if and only if its diagonal is a monomorphism.
 This is not the case for the property of being strongly representable.
 A morphism $X\to S$ of stacks is \emph{locally separated} if the diagonal $\Delta_{X/S}$ is an immersion.
 In particular, every locally separated morphism is representable.